Grandlembadon/Java-Fundamentals/README.md

-# Beep Bop CodingNomads Java Fundamentals - edit
+# CodingNomads Java Fundamentals - edit

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.